DHRISMU/git/sections/examples.md

 #### Case One: This Session

-If you look just under the workshop title, `DHRI-Curriculum/git` at the top of this page, you can see it is `forked from pswee001/Git_DRI_Jan_2018`.
-That line shows that this particular repository is building on ("forked from") the curriculum for a session I presented at our January 2018 Institute.
+If you look just under the workshop title, 'DHRISMU/git' at the top of this page, you can see it is [forked from `DHRI-Curriculum/git`](https://github.com/DHRI-Curriculum/git) which is in turn `forked from pswee001/Git_DRI_Jan_2018`.
+That line shows that this particular repository is building on ("forked from") the curriculum for a session presented at CUNY DHRI January 2018 Institute.
 If you then look at that repository, you will see that it is in turn forked from previous sessions that were developed by other GC Digital Fellows for workshops in past years.

 ### Collaborative Writing